 2.6.
 Contact Your Hosting Provider

-If you’ve tried the above fixes without success, contact your hosting provider for assistance.
+If you’ve tried the above fixes without success, it is best to contact your hosting provider for assistance.

-- Request them to increase the max_execution_time or allocate more resources.
+- Request them to increase the max_execution_time or allocate more resources because sometimes the hosting settings doesn’t allows you to change the max_execution_time value using php.ini or .htaccess.

 2.7.
 Optimize WordPress Database

-- Use plugins like WP-Optimize or Advanced Database Cleaner.
+- Use plugins like WP-Optimize or Advanced Database Cleaner to help you with database clean up.

 - Remove unused data, such as spam comments, post revisions, and expired transients.